 One by one we stepped onto the ice over the bluest, deepest crevasse I could see around me, onto an immediate incline rather than a nice flat surface.
 My first few steps felt strange and for a split second I was honestly absolutely terrified.
 Ten feet downhill behind me was a place of no return if I slid in.
 I doubted she could hoist us out of that one.
 Ten feet ahead of me, the others started out, finding their ice legs, planting one cramponed foot squarely down on the ice, and then the other.
 For a moment I stood completely still, and found my balance.

 Hiking on a glacier is awe-inspiring and humbling.
 Like anything in nature, the uncertainty of being in it - and in this case ON it - leaves you slightly terrified but wanting more.
 As we walked, passing shallow creeks of ice water flowing down the mountain, we followed Kaja’s lead walking right through them.
-She stopped at one flow so we could refill our water bottles and relish the icy clear water over 20,000 years old.
+She stopped at one spot so we could refill our water bottles and relish the icy clear water over 20,000 years old.

 Underground rivers flowed beneath us, rumbling loud enough to muffle our chatter.
 It’s moments like that when you realize just how vulnerable you really are.
 Like a horse swatting a fly with its tail, Mother Nature is there to remind you of your tenuous place in the universe, and anything could happen at any moment.